-Sexual harassment at workplace is one of the most widespread problems that women face.
+Sexual harassment at the workplace is one of the most widespread problems that women face.

-Sexual harassment is an unwelcome sexual behaviour, be it verbal or physical, and has profound impact on women.
+Sexual harassment is an unwelcome sexual behavior, be it verbal or physical, and has a profound impact on women.

-Apart from this any other unnecessary verbal activities or gestures like remarks about appearance, gender based insulting comments, whistling, and cracking adult jokes come under sexual harassment.
-This type of harassment even sometime leads to molestation and rape in workplace.
+Apart from this any other unnecessary verbal activities or gestures like remarks about appearance, gender-based insulting comments, whistling, and cracking adult jokes come under sexual harassment.
+This type of harassment even sometimes leads to molestation and rape in the workplace.

 2. Pay inequity:

-It is one of the most major issues that women employees have face at their workplace.
+It is one of the most major issues that women employees have to face at their workplace.

 Most of the time despite of being more proficient and qualified than fellow male employees, women workers are paid less than males for the same amount of work.